Flight of the Earls: Irish reaction

 It is possible that Henry Howard, 1st Earl of Northampton, alerted the earls that they might face arrest in England.

-Information reached Tyrone that the government intended to imprison him, or possibly execute him, once he got to London.
-Tyrone probably received the news at the same time he was ordered to London, as Chichester noted "since [Tyrone] received His Majesty's letter for his repair thither, he did lose his former cheerfulness and grew often exceedingly pensive".
+Tyrone learnt that the government intended to imprison him, or possibly execute him, once he got to London.
+Kerney Walsh proposed that Tyrone probably received this news at the same time he was ordered to London (mid-July), as Chichester noted "since [Tyrone] received His Majesty's letter for his repair thither, he did lose his former cheerfulness and grew often exceedingly pensive".
 Tyrone and Tyrconnell later declared in correspondence with Spain that this intelligence came from "intimate friends of theirs on the King's very Council", codenamed "el Cid", "Rodan" and "Malgesi".
 Of these three friends, only the identity of "el Cid"—Henry Howard, Earl of Northampton—is known.
+The exact cause of the flight is a matter of controversy among historians.
+Kerney Walsh and John McCavitt state Tyrone certainly believed that his arrest was imminent.
+The earls had written to Philip III in February 1606 that they were "in danger every moment of losing their lives".
+Chichester later confirmed that he planned to arrest Tyrconnell on his next visit to Maynooth.
+McCavitt argued that Tyrone's arrest was "far from inevitable".

-Historians are undecided on whether this plot actually existed and if the government intended to arrest Tyrone.
-The exact cause of Tyrone's flight is a matter of controversy among historians, though he certainly believed that his arrest was imminent.
+The Franciscan friar Thomas Fitzgerald was arrested for his involvement in the Flight and was subsequently questioned at Dublin Castle on 13 October [O.S.
+3 October] 1607.
+Fitzgerald stated that "five or six months" previously, the earls were "fearful to be taken or sent for into England" and so sent seaman John Rath into Spain to seek assistance from Philip III.
+However the Spanish king rejected the earls' pleas, stating he would "rather have them go into England than come unto him".
+Soon after this, Tyrone was ordered to London.
+With circumstances changed, an "ensign" was sent from the Spanish Netherlands to "be in readiness to attend the coming of a ship, which should be sent for them soon after".

-A group of confederate allies, including clan chief Cuconnacht Maguire, seaman John Rath, Tyrconnell's secretary Matthew Tully and nobleman Donagh O'Brien, sent a French vessel to Ulster to facilitate an escape.
-Tyrone was at Slane with Chichester when news of the vessel's arrival reached him.
-He seemed to have come to an immediate snap decision.
-Attorney-General Davies recollected that Tyrone left Slane in an unusually solemn manner, farewelling every servant and child in the house.
+Cuchonnacht Maguire left Ireland for the Spanish Netherlands in late May 1607.
+According to reports, Maguire disguised himself as a French mariner and leased an 80-ton warship at Nantes in France.
+He may have had assistance from Tyrone's son Henry, who was colonel of the first Irish regiment (tercio) in the Spanish army.
+Maguire dressed the vessel as a fishing ship by filling it with wines and nets.
+It sailed from Dunkirk and anchored at Lough Swilly on 4 September [O.S.
+25 August].
+Maguire, Rath, Tyrconnell's secretary Matthew Tully and nobleman Donagh O'Brien were aboard.

-By 1607, O'Neill's allies the Maguires and the Earl of Tyrconnell were finding it hard to maintain their prestige on lower incomes.
-They planned to seek Spanish support before news of the Battle of Gibraltar arrived.
+Tyrconnell appears to be the first to learn of the vessel's arrival.
+Tyrone was at Slane with Chichester on 6 September [O.S.
+27 August] when the news reached him.
+He seemed to have come to an immediate snap decision, and left for Mellifont two days later.
+John Davies recollected that Tyrone left Slane in an unusually solemn manner, farewelling every servant and child in the house.